redsanket/spark/external/starling/guide/getting_started/index.rst

 ============

 Starling runs on the Axonite Blue (AB) cluster and uses the `HCatalog <https://cwiki.apache.org/confluence/display/Hive/HCatalog>`_ server to  store the meta-data about its tables and the HDFS on this cluster to store all the data.
 The tables used by Starling are stored in the ``starling`` database and have the ``starling_`` prefix in their names.

 Accessing Starling
 ------------------

 Because Starling uses HCatalog, you can use Hive, Pig, or even the MapReduce Java API to access data.

-.. note:: The HCatalog server on CB is secured: it has the URI
+.. note:: The HCatalog server on AB is secured: it has the URI
           ``thrift://axoniteblue-hcat.ygrid.vip.gq1.yahoo.com:50513``
           and uses the Kerberos principal ``hcat/_HOST@YGRID.YAHOO.COM``.

 Prerequisites